lifegadget/aws-pusher/README.md

 	The "commit" can be run as a CLI command but is more typically attached to git's `post-commit` hook.
 This ensures that whenever a
 	`git push` is made that **pusher** has a chance to ensure AWS is up-to-date.

+### Ember Awareness ###

+This tooling is meant to deploy static assets to an opinionated AWS architecture *regardless* of the underlying static site's technology.
+That said, over time it will be helpful for the `pusher push` command to understand how to plug into the static assets build pipeline.
+For Ember applications the tool will be ready out of the box for apps which use ember-cli.

 ## Target Architecture